CrystalWlz/OMEGAS/README.md

 - CUDA toolkit 11.7 for PyTorch extensions
 - C++ Compiler and CUDA SDK must be compatible

-Please refer to the original <a href="https://github.com/graphdeco-inria/gaussian-splatting">3D Gaussian Splatting repository</a> for more details about requirements.

 ### 1. Clone the repository

 Start by cloning this repository: